U2 fans stranded in Dunedin, several flights cancelled across the country

 Jetstar would refund the $89 ticket in two days and he would get $130 for a night's accommodation, he was told.

-"Good luck trying to get accommodation in Auckland while U2 in town."
+"Good luck trying to get accommodation in Auckland while U2 are in town."

 He said he'd asked if they could fly to Wellington then bus up to Palmerston North instead but was told it wasn't an option.